When you’re 16 weeks pregnant, your pregnancy is about to get even more exciting!

 The flavours are not as distinct or as strong because much of food’s flavour is actually its smell.

-Research shown the foods you eat during pregnancy influence your baby’s tastes in the future.
+Research has found that the foods you eat during pregnancy not only impact three generations, but it also influences your baby’s tastes in the future.

-So it’s a good idea to eat a healthy balanced diet and minimise processed grains (e.g. breads, pastas, cereals) and sugar as much as possible.
+It’s a good idea to focus on eating nutritious foods, and minimise processed grains (e.g. breads, pastas, cereals, flours) and sugar as much as possible.

-Protein, good fats, veggies, nuts and seeds, leafy greens and a bit of fruit are all great foods during pregnancy.
+Protein, healthy fats, veggies, nuts, seeds and leafy greens are all great foods during pregnancy.

-Avoid low fat foods (including dairy) as they are usually higher in sugar to compensate.
+Avoid low fat foods (including dairy – full fat is better) as they are usually higher in sugar to compensate.

 As a guide, when you read nutrition labels of foods and drinks, check the sugar content.